Planning your first time visit to Thailand can be a daunting task. Believe me, I know!

 Koh Samui – 6 days

-We decided to end our two week itinerary in an idyllic Thai island.
+We decided to end our Thailand 2 week itinerary in an idyllic Thai island.
 While Thailand has no shortage of incredible islands, our choice was to visit Koh Samui, in the Lower Gulf, where the monsoon season occurs only from October to December.

 While the rain didn’t bother us in Bangkok and Chiang Mai, here we were planning to spend some time on the beach, so we wanted to be sure the weather would be on our side.